The desiccated remains of a French fry, most often uncovered while excavating one’s car or couch for loose change.

 Say it to yourself.
 Do it now.
 I dare ya.
 Slip.

-These words are little stories of themselves.
+I love these words.
+They’re like little stories of themselves.
 Sleeks dive like falcons.
 Swamps feel like boots stuck in mud.
 Yonder echoes.
 Lather foams.
-Wrench and pry take oomph and muscle.
+Wrench and pry take oomph and muscle to intone.
 Your ear might hear a bell ring.
-But you can feel in your mind the wring of a washcloth.
+But you can feel in your mind every wring of a washcloth.

 Slink.
 Velvet.
 Snuggle.
 Swivel.
 Frond.
 Crouch.
 Shine… They’re endless.

 Even nipple is a story of itself.
+Nipple!
 A sprightly bump, it juts and puckers, calling unanticipated attention to itself.
 Have you ever heard someone say nipple in casual conversation?
-You can’t take your mind’s eye off it as it peeks through the cotton t-shirt of someone’s sentence.
-Nipple is so… nippleish… innocent and dirty at once.
+You can’t take your mind’s eye off it… peeking through the cotton t-shirt of someone’s sentence.
+Nipple is just so… nippleish… innocent and dirty at once.